alefore/weblog/mentor.md

 I take ~ten minutes in our team meeting to:

 1. Relate how much having a mentor has helped me.

 2. Explain why everybody should consider having a mentor

-3. Offer that anyone interested can simply email me and I'll do my best to find a good match.
+3. Offer that anyone interested can simply email me and I'll search for a good match.

 When people take me up on this offer,
-I ask them for the list of questions to help the search.
+I ask them for the list of questions to inform the search.
 I forward their questions
 –along with context about the applicant– to other senior engineers in my network,